nsidc/sipn-reanalysis-ingest/doc/development.md

 ## TODO

-* Figure out how to handle users within container.
-How can we use the current user?
-  * A build script passing in the correct ARG values?
 * Settle on a consistent logging mechanism.
-Make luigi logger into a constant?